-Our fun and exciting group expedition at Sagada’s Echo Valley, underground river and Bokong Falls.
-This activity is approximately three hours trekking downhill, wading in streams and climbing at some big boulders.
+Our fun and exciting group expedition at Sagada’s Echo Valley, the underground river, and Bokong Falls.
+This activity is approximately three hours of trekking downhill, wading in streams, and climbing at some big boulders.

 At the end of the cemetery, you’ll find the trail going to the Echo Valley viewpoint.
 In this viewpoint, you can see the panoramic view of the valley and limestone cliff with some hanging coffins on it.

 They called this area Echo Valley because once you shout loud you will hear your echo bounce back.
 But it is better to keep quiet in this area due to that there is a cemetery near around and lots of hanging coffins.

 Tips: Respect the dead.
 Don’t try to touch or take the bones.

 The traditional way of the Igorot tribes in burying their dead bodies in hanging coffins which is nailed to the sides of the cliff.
 According to some locals – “the higher the coffin, the closer to heaven”.
 This ritual way of burial has been practiced for over 2000 years.
 I wonder how they put the coffins at the highest part of the cliff.

 After visiting the hanging coffins, we went to the underground river trail.
 A little bit tiring and fun trip for us.
 It is recommended to hire a guide when doing activities going into the underground river.

 I think every tourist who passes in this area will try to stacked stones.